open-edge-insights/eii-core/docker_setup/README.md

         4. This is an `optional` step where in IEI user wants to build and run IEI images using a DOCKER REGISTRY.
 This is very helpful when one wants to pull and deploy docker images directly from a docker registry instead of building in every system.

-            To install IEI in factory from a DOCKER REGISTRY, please use below option. * This step still needs a provisioning step to be executed locally first.
+            To install IEI in factory from a DOCKER REGISTRY, please use below option. * This step will unsinstall any previous version of IEI.
+This step does not need a provisioning step to be executed  first.*

             ```sh
-            sudo make install-registry DOCKER_REGISTRY=<IP ADDRESS or URL>
+            sudo make install-registry CERT_PATH=<PATH_TO_CERTIFICATES_DIRECTORY>  DOCKER_REGISTRY=<IP ADDRESS or URL>
             ```

            > **Note**: